 Olympia area falls short of rainfall record, despite 6-hour downpour on Monday

-Despite a six-hour period on Monday in which 0.84 inches of rain fell in the Olympia area, it wasn’t enough to break a record set in 1955, according to the National Weather Service.
+Despite a six-hour downpour on Monday in which 0.84 inches of rain fell in the Olympia area, it wasn’t enough to break a record set in 1955, according to the National Weather Service.

-Still, the past few days here have been the kind that most likely appeal to frogs and ducks because more than two inches of rain fell over the weekend.
+Still, the past few days here have been the kind that most likely appeal to frogs and ducks: More than 2 inches of rain fell over the weekend.

-As for the rest of the week, it’s going to be dry and cold, Pullin said.
-Wednesday and Thursday residents can expect daytime temperatures to be in the 40s, while overnight temperatures fall below freezing, he said.
+As for the rest of the week, it’s going to be mostly dry and cold, Pullin said.
+Wednesday and Thursday residents can expect daytime temperatures in the 40s, while overnight temperatures will fall below freezing, he said.

 Comments